What is a Good GMAT Score?

 If you want to improve your GMAT score, there are a couple of different things you can do and focus on.

 1. Take a Practice Test: A practice exam will help you get a better feel for the exam, the types of questions, and the timing aspect of the exam.
-We offer free GMAT practice tests to help you prepare.
+We offer free GMAT practice questions to help you prepare.

 2. Narrow Down Struggle Areas: You can narrow down your struggle areas after taking a practice exam.
 If you really struggled on Data Insights, you should focus your studies on that section.